compagnie-hyperactive/SeoBundle/README.md

 We assume that a unique constraint/index is set on slug field, or slug fields collection if more than one.

-Add SeoType to the Seoable entity type
+Add SeoType to the Seoable entity type entity must implement SeoInterface

+Add call to $this->get('lch.seo.tools')->seoFilling on controller before persist to ensure data will be set